Peer-Carbon/WEATS-v0/PeerCo/carbon_flexing.md

 - **Flexibility** designates the usage of the ability of an energy-consuming asset to adjust its demand compared to a *baseline* demand profile.

-- **Flexible asset** designates the energy-consuming asset (or set of assets) whose operation is modified to provide the flexibility.
+- **Flexible asset** designates the energy-consuming asset (or set of assets if those are aggregated together as a single one) whose operation is modified to provide the flexibility.

 - **High resolution data** is data whose time resolution is hourly or sub-hourly (e.g. every 15 or 30 minutes).